 Make this easy DIY Balsamic Glaze at home with just 2 ingredients.
-Drizzle it over salads, grills or just about anything, it will surely perk up the taste.
-Here is how to make it.
+Drizzle it over salads, grills, or just about anything, it will surely perk up the taste.

 If your taste buds prefer the pleasantly sharp taste or appetizing flavor, then Balsamic Glaze is a must-have accompaniment to drizzle on vegetables, salad, pasta, fish, and poultry.